-A state court decision involves an "unreasonable application" of federal law under § 2254(d)(1) if "the state court identifies the correct governing legal rule from this Court's cases but unreasonably applies it to the facts of the particular state prisoner's case" or if it "either unreasonably extends a legal principle from our precedent to a new context where it should not apply or unreasonably refuses to extend that principle to a new context where it should apply."
-Terry Williams, 529 U.S. at 407.
+state prisoner's case" or if it "either unreasonably extends a legal principle from [Supreme Court] precedent to a new context where it should not apply or unreasonably refuses to extend that principle to a new context where it should apply."
+Id. at 407.
 The Supreme Court need not have applied a specific legal rule to a closely analogous fact pattern for the state court's decision to constitute an unreasonable application of clearly established federal law because "even a general standard may be applied in an unreasonable manner."
 Panetti v.
 Quarterman, 551 U.S. 930, 953 (2007).
 A state court decision will involve an "unreasonable application" of clearly established federal law, however, only if the state court's decision was "objectively unreasonable," and not merely incorrect.
 Terry Williams, 529 U.S. at 409-10.

-Finally, a state court's determination of fact is "unreasonable" under § 2254(d)(2) only if this court is "convinced that an appellate panel, applying the normal standards of appellate review, could not reasonably conclude that the finding is supported by the record [before the state court]."
+Finally, a state court's determination of the facts is "unreasonable" under § 2254(d)(2) only if we are "convinced that an appellate panel, applying the normal standards of appellate review, could not reasonably conclude that the finding is supported by the record [before the state court]."
 Taylor v.
 Maddox, 366 F.3d 992, 1000 (9th Cir.
 2004).

-In certain circumstances a federal court may also consider new evidence presented for the first time in the federal proceedings.
-See 28 U.S.C. § 2254(e)(2).
-When we consider such new evidence, we presume that the state court's factual findings are correct unless the petitioner rebuts that presumption with clear and convincing evidence.
-28 U.S.C. § 2254(e)(1); see Taylor, 366 F.3d at 1000.
+In certain circumstances a federal court may also consider new evidence presented for the first time in the federal proceeding.
+See 28 U.S.C. § 2254(e)(2).4 As we explain below,